 - KAF3-Mount: Forth generation.

-- KAF4-Mount: You catch the drift… This is the latest version of the K-Mount as at the time of writing.
+- KAF4-Mount: You catch the drift… This is the latest version of the K-Mount as of the time of writing.

 - RK-Mount: This is Ricoh’s version of the K-Mount after they have taken over Pentax.

-- PENTAX-K: The first generation of K-mount lenses, this is totally manual and does not have a hint of electronics.
+- PENTAX-K: The first generation of K-mount lenses, this is totally manual and mechanical – Does not have any electronics.

 - PENTAX-M: The second generation, which is still manual.
 But with a little improvement in terms of size and quality.

 - PENTAX-A: The dawn of the electronic era, where the first version of the “automatic aperture” is built-in.